ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

       site id: 1
       site name: SiteA
       ```
-      {: codeblock}
+      {: screen}

       In case the system does not automatically restart after the `hdbnsutil -sr_register` command, you need to stop and start it manually.

-      The following example is a sample output of such a situation.
+      The following is a sample output of such a situation.
       The replication status of NODE3 shows `IS PRIMARY (e.g. after takeover)` and it does not change when you check the status multiple times.

       ```sh